react-navigation/react-navigation/packages/react-native-tab-view/README.md

 - `renderLabel` - optional callback which receives the current scene and returns a React Element to be used as a label
 - `renderIndicator` - optional callback which receives the current scene and returns a React Element to be used as a tab indicator
 - `renderBadge` - optional callback which receives the current scene and returns a React Element to be used as a badge
-- `onTabPress` - optional callback invoked on tab press, useful for things like scroll to top
+- `onTabPress` - optional callback invoked on tab press, useful for things like scroll to top; receives the scene of the tab that was pressed
 - `pressColor` - color for material ripple (Android >= 5.0 only)
 - `pressOpacity` - opacity for pressed tab (iOS and Android < 5.0 only)
 - `scrollEnabled` - whether to enable scrollable tabs